01es/ucu2020/tools/eclipse/!readme.txt

 This folder contains 3 subfolder.

-1. plugin -- a fodler with the TG plugin for Eclipse.
+1. plugin -- a folder with the TG plugin for Eclipse.

 This plugin is used to assist with generation of domain models and UI.